 It’s easy to stare up at all those old buildings and see Vienna as a time capsule and its art museums as preservers of the past.
 But that’s just not true.

-You might consider the viennacontemporary art fair as the collective manifestation of the contemporary art scene in Vienna.
-It brings together 35+ local galleries in a mammoth showcase of works.
+You might consider the viennacontemporary art fair as a collective manifestation of this local contemporary art scene.
+Alongside various other activities, the event brings together numerous local galleries in a showcase of works.

 How to get to viennacontemporary